nemesyslab/rev_d_shim_HFU/custom_cores/lcb/cores/fifo_async/README.md

 ## Parameters

+- `FORCE_BRAM` (default: 0): Set to 1 to force the use of block RAM for FIFO memory.
+Otherwise, Vivado can choose.
 - `DATA_WIDTH` (default: 16): Data width of FIFO.
 - `ADDR_WIDTH` (default: 4): Address width; FIFO depth is `2^ADDR_WIDTH`.
 - `ALMOST_FULL_THRESHOLD` (default: 2): Threshold for almost full flag.